Amir Khan admits Carlos Molina fight is a 'make or break' bout

 Amir Khan says his bout with Carlos Molina is a "make or break fight".

-The light-welterweight lost his last two fights and will struggle to maintain his status as one of boxing's big draws if he loses in California on Saturday.
+The Bolton fighter lost his last two fights and will struggle to maintain his status as one of boxing's big draws if he loses in Los Angeles on Saturday.

-Khan's career is at a critical point as he prepares for the bout at the Los Angeles Sports Arena.
+Khan's career is at a critical point as he prepares for the bout.

 He was knocked down three times in defeat by Danny Garcia in July and now has a 26-3 record.